Genocs/enterprise-containers/README.md

 cd ..
 ```

-**Note**

-The default options can be overwritten by passing arguments to the initializeAKS script.
+**Note:** The default options can be overwritten by passing arguments to the initializeAKS script.
 In the below example, we are overriding the number of nodes in the AKS cluster to 4 instead of 3 and resource group name as `kedaresgrp`.

 ``` PS
 .\Powershell\initilaizeAKS `